How to Spot and Fix Stucco Damage Before It Spreads

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-Stucco is renowned for its durability in the Southern California climate, acting as a fire-resistant and thermal-regulating shell.
+Stucco is renowned for its exceptional durability in Southern California, acting as a fire-resistant, insect-proof, and thermal-regulating shell for millions of homes.
 However, it is not invincible.
-Like any masonry system, it is susceptible to seismic movement, impact, and moisture intrusion.
+Like any cementitious system, it is susceptible to structural settling, seismic movement, impact damage, and moisture intrusion.

-The key to asset preservation is early detection.
-A small hairline crack is a minor maintenance item; a delaminated wall is a major capital expenditure.
-This guide outlines how to identify the early warning signs of stucco failure and the technical protocols for remediation.
+The key to home preservation is early detection.
+A small hairline crack is a minor maintenance task; a delaminated wall with hidden framing rot is a major structural repair.
+This guide outlines how to identify the early warning signs of stucco failure and the technical protocols for proper remediation.

 1. Visual Diagnostics: Reading the Wall

-- Hairline Cracks: Especially radiating from the corners of windows and doors (re-entrant corners).
+- Hairline Cracks: Particularly diagonal cracks radiating outward from the corners of window and door frames (re-entrant corners).

 Free Assessment